fusiondirectory/fusiondirectory-integrator/README.md

 # FusionDirectory Integrator

-FusionDirectory Integrator is a base set of library used to create console tools and, in the future, the base of our toolkit to create new software around FusionDirectory
+FusionDirectory Integrator is a base set of library used to create console tools and the base of our toolkit to create new software around FusionDirectory

 ## Features